Teradata/developer-resources/docs/advanced/jupyterlab/install-jupyterlab-aws.md

 ## Upload the template

-1. Sign in to the [AWS](https://aws.amazon.com) console.
-2. Select the AWS region in which to deploy AI Unlimited.
+1. Sign in to the [AWS](https://aws.amazon.com) console, and select the region in which to deploy AI Unlimited.
 Teradata recommends selecting the region closest to your primary work location.
 3. Search for and go to **CloudFormation**.
 4. Select **Create Stack**, then **With new resources (standard)**.
-5. Under **Prerequisite - Prepare template**, select **Choose an existing template**.
-6. Under **Specify template**,  select **Upload a template file**.
+5. Select **Choose an existing template** and **Upload a template file**.
 6. Choose the template file you decided to use, and click **Next**.